Incumbent Los Angeles Mayor Eric Garcetti ’88 won reelection Tuesday in an election marked by low turnout.

 Garcetti campaigned on his record as mayor, which included raising the minimum wage and lowering business taxes.
 Garcetti was endorsed by former President Barack Obama and the Los Angeles Times.

-Garcetti said in 2013 that his time at Harvard School taught him the importance of education, which was also a focus of his campaign.
+Garcetti has said that his time at Harvard School taught him the importance of education, another focus of his campaign.

 “Without question I would not be mayor today of the largest city in the largest state of the greatest nation on the face of the Earth if it wasn’t for what I learned on this campus,” Garcetti said at an all-school assembly in March 2015.